+NOTE: How to select ACR scenario(s) at the EEC or EES considering AC service KPI is implementation specific.

 The EAS information provisioning request types supported are:

 - “ACR scenario selection announcement”.
 Inform the EES about the EAS that has been selected by the EEC and may provide the selected ACR scenario list to the EES.